Whether you are a blogger or a business owner, a user-friendly website is a seed you plant to grow the brand name.

 When you work in a team, all members can’t agree on everything.
-However, if it’s in the company’s interest, some may also be convinced to swallow their pride and get on board.
+However, if it’s in the company’s interest, some may be convinced to swallow their pride and get on board.

-That said, the observers of usability tests can provide a short clip of a user struggling with some aspects of the website to back up their request for making relevant changes.
+The observers of usability tests can provide a short clip of a user struggling with some aspects of the website to back up their request for making relevant changes.

 User Test Sites For Jobseekers

 Ferpection takes the cake for being the most versatile and convenient option, especially for the camera-shy.
-Indeed this company won’t record your video or audio, and you get paid about $25 for a 45-minute session.
+Indeed, this company won’t record your video or audio, and you get paid about $25 for a 45-minute session.